-With so many skincare products you are supposed to include in your daily regimen, it can be confusing to know how much of everything to use — you don’t want to go overboard and slather too much stuff on your face, but want to use enough so you see actual results.
+With so many skincare products you are supposed to include in your daily regimen, it can be confusing to know how much of everything to use — you do not want to go overboard and slather too much stuff on your face, but want to use enough so you see actual results.
 Unfortunately, there is no golden rule — how much you should use depends on a myriad of factors starting with the product itself, its ingredient list and your skin needs.

 “Especially with potentially irritating ingredients like retinol and hydroxy acids, there definitely can be too much of a good thing, leading to skin irritation, inflammation and disruption of the skin barrier,” warns Joshua Zeichner, M.D., director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City.
 “Generally speaking, we recommend green pea-sized amount of actives on the face, including products like serums or facial treatments that contain concentrated ingredients.”
 Moisturizers can be applied more liberally, and sunscreen even more in order to achieve the SPF benefit.

-If you are super on top of your skincare regimen, your routine likely involves more than serum, moisturizer and SPF, so here is a look at how much of everything you should be using on your face each day and night.
+If you are super on top of your skincare routine, your routine likely involves more than serum, moisturizer and SPF, so here is a look at how much of everything you should be using on your face each day and night.

 Finding a gentle face wash for oily and/or acne-prone skin may pose as a challenge for some, but Rina Allawh, M.D., a dermatologist at Montgomery Dermatology in King of Prussia, Pennsylvania, recommends choosing one that is gentle and maintains hydration without being too drying or leaving a greasy residue behind.
 “There are numerous facial cleansers that claim to be excellent for acne-prone and oily skin; however, consumers may find these products irritating, drying and contain natural botanicals that may trigger a rash (allergic or irritant dermatitis),” she says.
-“Cleansers that contain zinc pidolate — an ingredient that effectively cleanses debris on the face while maintaining the skin’s natural pH.”
+“We recommend cleansers that contain zinc pidolate — an ingredient that effectively cleanses debris on the face while maintaining the skin’s natural pH.”
 Apply a dime-sized amount to create a thin layer of the cleanser on the face.
 “Leave the cleanser on for 2-5 minutes and gently wash off the face, avoiding scrubbing with towels or cleansing cloths too aggressively,” she adds.

 Traditional toners are liquid products that help balance the skin’s pH levels and absorb excess grease, oil and dirt.
 “The skin naturally has a slightly acidic pH of around 5.5, but this may become disrupted from harsh cleansers or scrubs,” explains Zeichner.
 That is where toners come in handy.
 He recommends applying a toner generously to a cotton swab (4-5 drops), making sure that it is fully saturated, and applying day and night.